-White wine production represents approximately 3% of the total volume produced by Delas.
+White wine production represents approximately 3% of the total volume produced.

 The climate is Mediterranean and is strongly influenced by the “Mistral” wind.
 This strong wind results from a difference in atmospheric pressures between the northern and southern parts of the Rhône valley and it is beneficial to vine growth.
 The region is also marked by seasonal rains, as well as hot, exceptionally sunny weather in the summer months.

-After pressing and cold settling for 24 hours, the musts are racked and fermented in temperature controled stainless steel tanks at maximum temperature of 18°C.
+After pressing and cold settling for a period of 24 hours, the musts are racked and fermented in temperature controled stainless steel tanks at maximum temperature of 18°C.

 The colour has a golden straw hue with green tinges.
 The main aromas are reminiscent of white flowers and yellow fruit, enhanced by touches of exotic and citrus fruit.
-On the palate, the wine is bright, refined and fresh.
+On the palate, the wine is alert, seductively suave and fresh.